 One common mistake people make when trying to help a depressed friend or loved one is trying to convince them that they should be happy, or to dismiss what they’re concerned about.
 A better choice is to express your caring for them through attentive and patient listening.
 This communicates that you care, that you are not afraid of how they’re feeling, and that maybe you understand where they’re coming from.

 If you have reason to believe someone is at significant risk to try to end their lives, contact a suicide hotline.
-The National Suicide Prevention Hotline can be reached at 800-273-8255.
-For those in New York, NYC Well is a service the NY state department of health that is free, confidential and available around the clock.
+Try the National Suicide Prevention Hotline at 800-273-8255.
+For those in New York, consider NYC Well.
+It’s a service from the NYC Department of Health.
+It’s free, confidential and available around the clock.
 They offer texting and internet chat service in addition to phone.
 Their number is 888-NYC-WELL (888-692-9355).

 The first step in getting treatment for depression is getting an evaluation with a mental health professional.
 This is necessary for several reasons.
 For one, depression can be caused by many factors, including other mental health problems.
 For example, post-traumatic stress disorder, obsessive-compulsive disorder, body dysmorphic disorder and many others can cause depressive symptoms.
-A professional evaluation is needed to determine what treatment should entail.
+To determine what treatment should entail, get a professional consultation.

 Cognitive-behavioral therapy (CBT) for depression can involve efforts to increase certain behaviors that improve mood and decrease behaviors that worsen mood.
 CBT may also focus on the relationship between one’s thoughts and behaviors.
 Some people experience low mood that is at least partially fueled by specific thought patterns – for example, negative thoughts about one’s competence or self-worth.
 No one has total control over which thoughts come into our minds.
 However, we can exert some control over what we tell ourselves.
 CBT can help change this mental dialogue in ways that improve one’s mood.